-A blanket purchase order, also defined as a standing purchase order, is a long-term agreement between a company and a supplier to offer items or services at a certain price over a specified length of time on a regular basis.
+A blanket purchase order, also known as a standing purchase order, is a recurring, long-term arrangement between a business and a supplier to provide goods or services at a given price for a predetermined period of time.

-But, just to be clear, when a contractor accepts a purchase order, it turns into a contract.
-However, not all contracts are purchase orders.
-The provisions of a negotiated contract may be cross-referenced in purchase orders.
+But just to be clear, when a contractor receives a purchase order, it becomes a contract.
+But not all contracts are purchase orders.
+Purchase orders may cross-reference the terms of a negotiated contract.

 What Should a Blanket Purchase Order Contain?